Kaleidosium/Kaleidosium.github.io/content/notebook/2023-03-27-what-is-your-flag.md

 - White
 - Mauveine: Pantone PMS 2602 C
-- Blue Aster: Pantone PMS PMS 18-4252 TPG
+- Blue Aster: Pantone PMS 18-4252 TPG

 The aspect ratio of the flag is officially 1:φ, but [2:3 is also acceptable](/images/notebook/Personal%20Banner_2-3.png).